MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 You can deploy the Windows App SDK by running the Windows App SDK silent installer:

-- **WindowsAppRuntimeInstall.exe** if you are using version 1.0 Preview 1 and later.
+- **WindowsAppRuntimeInstall.exe** if you are using 1.0 Stable or Preview versions.
-- **WindowsAppSDKInstall.exe** if you are using version 1.0 Experimental.
+- **WindowsAppSDKInstall.exe** if you are using 1.0 Experimental.
-- **ProjectReunionInstall.exe** if you are using version 0.8 Preview and earlier.
+- **ProjectReunionInstall.exe** if you are using version 0.8 and earlier.

 You should see an output similar to the following: